OWASP/wstg/document/0-Foreword/README.md

 Security testing, by itself, isn't a particularly good stand alone measure of how secure an application is, because there are an infinite number of ways that an attacker might be able to make an application break, and it simply isn't possible to test them all.
 We can't hack ourselves secure as we only have a limited time to test and defend where an attacker does not have such constraints.

-In conjunction with other OWASP projects such as the Code Review Guide, the Development Guide and tools such as [OWASP ZAP](https://www.zaproxy.org/), this is a great start towards building and maintaining secure applications.
+In conjunction with other OWASP projects such as the Code Review Guide, the Development Guide and tools such as [ZAP](https://www.zaproxy.org/), this is a great start towards building and maintaining secure applications.
 This Testing Guide will show you how to verify the security of your running application.
 I highly recommend using these guides as part of your application security initiatives.

 ## Why OWASP?